 Not every champion will be available on Wild Rift.
 Given Riot rebuilt League of Legends from scratch for this, there were always some difficult champions who would have been left out of the mix.
-However, there are still dozens of characters that we've seen in the trailer alone.
+However, there are still dozens of characters to choose from.

 - Dr. Mundo

 - Jarvan IV